Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 This Terms of Business Agreement (TOBA) sets out the nature and scope of the services Black Mountain Employee Benefits Ltd will be providing to you and other information which we are required to bring to your attention.
 We will provide you with a copy of this TOBA before we begin providing you with our services.
 These Terms can only be varied by agreement in writing between us.

-About Black Mountain Employee Benefits Ltd
+About Black Mountain Employee Benefits Ltd and who regulates us

 Black Mountain Employee Benefits Ltd is a company registered in England and Wales (number 15585056) and our registered office is at Worting House Church Lane, Worting, Basingstoke, United Kingdom, RG23 8PX.